RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ### Appendix E: Obtaining a HMAC Token

-HMAC Token is a token that allows you to register on the SPiDR/Kandy Link server.
-This section contains information about how to obtain a HMAC Token from SPiDR/Kandy Link server.
-In order to obtain HMAC token, the user to receive HMAC token must have the necessary settings made on the Kandy Link web portal.
+HMAC Token is a token that allows you to register on the Ribbon WebRTC Gateway server.
+This section contains information about how to obtain a HMAC Token from Ribbon WebRTC Gateway server.
+In order to obtain HMAC token, the user to receive HMAC token must have the necessary settings made on the Ribbon WebRTC Gateway web portal.
 The adapter and authentication scheme key values obtained as a result of the settings made on the portal will be used to obtain the HMAC token.

 <!-- tabs:start -->